 - Take care of yourself.
 It can be all too easy to say you’re just going to peek at emails at 7am, and not come up for air until after 6p.
 Take lunch breaks, get up and walk outside.
 Be mindful of your mental and physical well-being.
 Get the work done, but don’t feel guilty for taking time when you need it.

 Work-from-home is just that: work.
-By keeping the lines of communication open, and proving your productivity to your supervisor and team, you’ll help change minds and open up more telework opportunities across industries.
+By keeping the lines of communication open, and showing your productivity to your supervisor and team, you’ll help change minds and open up more telework opportunities across industries.

 Being isolated doesn’t mean we can’t stay connected.
 And you don’t have to jump on a plane or shake someone’s hand to make an impact..”Chris Westfall, Forbes